 d) Alerts surveillance

-The Quality cell receives regular updates from Quamed re. alerts, GMP non-compliance reports, MA suspension, recalls, etc. published in the public official websites of WHO, SRA and QUAMED.
+The Quality cell receives regular updates from Quamed re. alerts, GMP non-compliance reports, NRA suspension, recalls, etc. published in the public official websites of WHO, SRA and QUAMED.
 In case an alert concerns a product or a supplier used by DF, the Quality unit will investigate to propose appropriate action(s) and if necessary to held a meeting of the ad hoc committee (composed of the

 DG, the Quality unit, Medical advisors and Project managers as necessary)

 6.4 Complaints and Recalls